-If you are looking for art or unique gifts, then make sure to call into the Gower Gallery, or purchase a traditional Lovespoon from the Lovespoon Gallery.
+If you are looking for art or unique gifts, then make sure to call into the Gower Gallery.
+Or why not purchase a traditional Lovespoon from the Lovespoon Gallery?

-The Pier is currently partially closed for some much-needed refurbishment but the site is still partially open and you can visit the beach hut cafe, and amusement arcades.
+The Pier is currently partially closed for some much-needed refurbishment.
+The site is still partially open and you can visit the beach hut cafe, and amusement arcades.

 Camping in the Gower